-ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/ expense in the statement of profit and loss (P&L).
-This amount is reflected under the head 'other expenses' in the P&L. The balance sheet presentation for various financial instruments is described below:

-a) Financial assets measured as at amortised cost, contractual revenue receivables and lease receivables: ECL is presented as an allowance.
-Let as an integral part of the measurement of those assets in the balance sheet.
+- ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/ expense in the statement of profit and loss (P&L).
+This amount is reflected under the head 'other expenses' in the P&L. The balance sheet presentation for various financial instruments is described below: - a) Financial assets measured as at amortised cost, contractual revenue receivables and lease receivables: ECL is presented as an allowance, i.e., as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
-Until the asset meets write off could be receivables.
-The allowance reduces the net carrying amount.

-b) Loan commitments and financial guarantee contracts: ECL is presented as a provision in the balance sheet, i.e. as a liability.

-c) Debt instruments measured at FVTOCI: Since financial assets are already reflected at fair value, impairment allowance is not further reduced from its value.
+Until the asset meets write-off criteria, the company does not reduce impairment allowance from the gross carrying amount. - b) Loan commitments and financial guarantee contracts: ECL is presented as a provision in the balance sheet, i.e. as a liability. - c) Debt instruments measured at FVTOCI: Since financial assets are already reflected at fair value, impairment allowance is not further reduced from its value.
 Rather, ECL amount is presented as 'accumulated impairment amount' in the OCI.

-For assessing increase in credit risk and impairment loss, the company combines financial instruments on the basis of shared credit risk characteristics with the objective of facilitating an analysis that is designed to enable significant increases in credit risk to be identified on a timely basis.
+For assessing increase in credit risk and impairment loss, the company combines financial instruments on the basis of shared credit risk characteristics with the objective of facilitating an analysis that is designed to enable significant increases in credit risk to be identified on a xiv) Financial Instruments - Financial liabilities